Description

 Auditβ

-Perform the following to determine if VPC Flow logs are enabled:
+Perform the following to determine if VPC Flow Logs are enabled:

 From Consoleβ

-- Sign into the management console.
+- Sign in to the management console.

 - Select